 The three-year course is usually for students with A Level/IB Higher Level Latin (regardless of whether they have Greek).
 We offer an Intensive Greek Programme for those with little/no Greek.

-The four-year course is for those without Latin, and offers a preliminary year which focuses on Latin language and Roman culture.
+The four-year course is for those with little or no Latin and offers a preliminary year which focuses on Latin language and Roman culture.
 Years 2, 3 and 4 are identical to the three years of the three-year degree.

 If you have A Level/IB Higher Level Greek but not Latin, you may be advised to take the four-year degree (depending on individual circumstances, please contact the Faculty or a College admissions office for guidance).